MD/MBA in General Management

-You apply to the MD/MBA in general management directly with NYU Stern during the fall of your third year at NYU School of Medicine, one year before you begin the MBA curriculum.
+You apply to the MD/MBA in general management directly with NYU Stern during the fall of your third year at NYU Grossman School of Medicine, one year before you begin the MBA curriculum.
 The Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE), normally required for the MBA program, is waived for MD/MBA applicants.
 Dual degree applicants need only complete the Medical College Admission Test (MCAT) as part of the MD/MBA admissions process.

-During your first three years of the medical school curriculum and during the final MD semester of your fifth year, you receive an NYU School of Medicine scholarship to cover the cost of tuition for the MD degree program, provided each student maintains satisfactory academic progress in accordance with NYU School of Medicine’s Satisfactory Academic Progress Policy.
+During your first three years of the medical school curriculum and during the final MD semester of your fifth year, you receive an NYU Grossman School of Medicine scholarship to cover the cost of tuition for the MD degree program, provided each student maintains satisfactory academic progress in accordance with NYU Grossman School of Medicine’s Satisfactory Academic Progress Policy.
 While you are enrolled in MBA classes, from the initial summer through three semesters of dedicated MBA coursework, you pay tuition to NYU Stern.
 For more information about NYU Stern MBA tuition rates, merit-based scholarships, and other options for financing your MBA degree, visit the NYU Stern website.

 You may also consider obtaining a paid teaching or graduate fellowship during your time at NYU Stern after completing 9 credits toward your MBA, if you maintain a 3.0 GPA.
 Payment for these positions is in the form of tuition remission.